Batman prequel Pennyworth ridiculed after announcing ‘preposterous’ title change

 Fans have ridiculed the DC Comics adaptation Pennyworth after it was announced the Epix TV series was changing its title ahead of its third season.

-The series, which focuses on Bruce Wayne’s manservant Alfred Pennyworth (Jack Bannon) will now be called Pennyworth: The Origins of Batman’s Butler.
+The series, which focuses on Bruce Wayne’s manservant Alfred Pennyworth (Jack Bannon) will now be called Pennyworth: The Origin of Batman’s Butler.

 People shared jokes about the clunkily literal name on social media after the change was announced yesterday (10 August).